A list of characters in Far Cry 4.

 - Small Role, Big Impact: The guy attempted to get Ajay to the Golden Path, as soon as possible, but ended up being hauled off and tortured.
 This ends up bringing Ajay to the Golden Path, either way, since his "sacrifice" causes Ajay to make a run for it.
 Also, he was a Morality Chain for Golden Path leaders Amita and Sabal before his death.
 By keeping them from fighting eachother, he was preventing their worst aspects from fully blooming.

-Co-leader of the Golden Path with Amita, he believes in focusing on preserving Kyrat's traditions.
+Co-leader of the Golden Path with Amita, he believes in focusing on preserving Kyrat's traditions and culture.

 - Ambiguously Evil: His focus on religion and tradition borders on religious fanaticism.
 Much like Mohan.
 In the end, he anoints Bhadra as the new Tarun Matara, and starts killing off non-believers and people who sided with Amita right in front of that poor innocent teenage girl.